 CyLumena created a virtual CISO (vCISO) service to fit the needs of the middle-market enterprise:

-- The vCISO can carry out a cybersecurity assessment that matches your size and industry.
+- The vCISO can carry out a cyber security assessment that matches your size and industry.
 One size assessment doesn’t fit every organization, especially mid-sized enterprises.
-Your vCISO can ensure that your assessment covers any compliance requirements, but targeted areas critical to keeping the business afloat if and when a breach or ransomware situation occurs.
+Your vCISO can ensure that assessment covers any compliance requirements, but targeted areas critical to keeping the business afloat if and when a breach or ransomware situation occurs.
 And, making recommendations for remediating gaps in security that leave you vulnerable.

 - A viable alternative to building your own internal security operations (which is probably not your core competency), and one that more small to medium-sized businesses (SMB) are implementing, is to outsource security operations to an expert provider.
 Additionally, outside support gives you access to advanced cyber tools that you don’t want to invest in just yet, but need now.

-Time’s a Changin’ – CEO Cybersecurity as Priority
+Time’s a Changing – CEO Cybersecurity as Priority

 2016: 45% of CEO’s say cybersecurity is “not their responsibility”